-In this article, Board Certified Master Arborist, Mark Webber addresses some of the relevant issues in tree-related litigation.
+In this article, the tree experts at Robson Forensic address some of the relevant issues in tree-related litigation.
 He discusses physical signs that indicate a tree may be failing, industry specific vocabulary to assist attorneys in better understanding the science of trees, and other issues that may contribute to trees becoming hazardous.

 Hazard Tree Identification